ibm-cloud-docs/containers/cs_ingress.md

 You can route incoming network traffic on the IBM-provided domain to apps that are located outside your cluster.
 To use a custom domain and TLS certificate instead, replace the IBM-provided domain and TLS certificate with your [custom domain and TLS certificate](#custom_domain_cert).

-1. Create a Kubernetes service for your cluster that will forward incoming requests to an external endpoint that you will created.
+1. Create a Kubernetes service for your cluster that will forward incoming requests to an external endpoint that you will create.
     1. Open your preferred editor and create a service configuration file that is named, for example, `myexternalservice.yaml`.
     2. Define the ALB service.